Beverley Davies, BABCP Accredited CBT Therapist

 01202 560219 / 07979 505569

 CBT is a talking therapy that has been proved to help treat a wide range of psychological difficulties in adults and young people.
-Indeed, most of us at some point in our lives are affected by psychological problems, and whilst this can be a temporary state, it can cause ongoing distress and have a significant impact on some or all areas of our lives.
+Many of us at some point in our lives are affected by psychological problems, and whilst this can be a temporary state, it can cause ongoing distress and have a significant impact on some or all areas of our lives.
 Working together with a CBT therapist can enable individuals to get the necessary support to overcome their obstacles, as by changing the way we think and react to situations can improve the way we feel.

 Making the decision to seek help from a therapist is a very important step and one that needs to feel right for you.
 Therefore, I offer a free 15 minute telephone consultation so that you can discuss your difficulties and we can identify whether CBT may be useful for you.

 I offer a collaborative, confidential and professional psychotherapy service for adults and adolescents aged 14 years and over and I welcome any questions or concerns you may have.
 All appointments take place at a residential address in an allocated therapy room that is specifically used to see clients.

 Training, qualifications & experience

 I am a fully accredited Cognitive Behavioural Therapist with the BABCP (The British Association for Behavioural and Cognitive Psychotherapies).

 During the time I have worked within the NHS, I have gained invaluable experience of delivering effective CBT therapy to individuals suffering with depression, a range of anxiety disorders and trauma.
 I have extensive experience of working with adults and more recently of working with adolescents aged 14 and over.
 I now run my own private practice which enables me to offer a professional and flexible service to meet the needs of individuals that do not wish to access CBT treatment through the NHS.